Amir-Sharafi-86/Fitland/README.md

 The goal of this project was not only to build a modern online shop,
 but also to practice real-world front-end development skills and improve my workflow with modern tools.
+I am going to connect project to BackEndApi

 ## 🛠️ Technologies used